Jared-Glenn/Jared-Glenn/README.md

 🎓  I have two Bachelor's Degrees and a Master's Degree.
 I have also completed both a Web Development and Python Bootcamp.

-🏢  Currently working as a freelance programmer.
+🏢  Currently in the software developer career track at Springboard.

 ✍️  In my free time, I write fiction, play board games, and spend time with my wife and children.